 Shaykh Muhammad Haqqi Effendi al-Nazili adds: “This salutation has been recited in various numbers up to 4000 (in another version 12,000).
 Every group recites it according to what they find effective.
 People have found its benefits and secrets accordingly, and have witnessed relief from difficulties and in the attainment of their goals…”

-Shaykh Ahmad al-Buni and Imam al-Jazuli have both mentioned the benefits and subtleties of this salutation, but they did not reveal its secrets, being weary of allowing them to fall into the hands of the ignorant.
+Shaykh Ahmad al-Buni and Imam al-Jazuli have both mentioned the benefits and subtleties of this salutation, but they did not reveal its secrets, being wary of allowing them to fall into the hands of the ignorant.

 - The Muhammadan Litanies: Prayers upon the Prophet Muhammad ﷺ for Invocation and Reflection — From the works of Shaykh Yusuf al-Nabahani.
 Translation and Notes by Abdul Aziz Suraqah.

 Darood Tanjeena line by line for memorisation purposes.